AFewDragons/discord-dispatch-deploy/README.md

-# Discord Dispatch-deploy
+# Discord - Dispatch Deploy

-This action will deploy a single application to Discord using Dispatch
+This action will deploy a single application to Discord using Discord Dispatch

 ## Inputs